Rick Estrin & The Nightcats

 Redwood Coast Music Festival 2019 Performing Artist

-2018 Blues Music Trifecta - Best Musician, Best Band and Best Song - Rick Estrin & The Nightcats,
+2018 Blues Music Trifecta: Best Musician, Best Band and Best Song went to Rick Estrin & The Nightcats,

 With his wily and unforgettable original songs and his hipster, street-smart vocals, no one on the blues scene writes or sings like Rick Estrin.
 No one looks like him either, as Estrin is always dressed to the nines, sporting his trademark pencil-line mustache and pompadour haircut.
 DownBeat says, “Rick Estrin sings and writes songs like the brightest wiseguy in all of bluesland and blows harmonica as if he learned at the knee of Little Walter.”
 Live, the band is simply unbeatable.
 They deliver a high-energy show capable of bringing any audience to its feet.
 According to Living Blues magazine, they play “captivating, powerful blues and roots rock with a wickedly cool and otherworldly twist on tradition...intelligently conceived and executed...hugely entertaining.”

 Rick Estrin & the Nightcats’ fourth Alligator album, Groovin’ In Greaseland, features 13 original songs, 11 by Estrin (including one co-written with Andersen), and one each by Andersen and Farrell.
 One listen makes it clear that this is one of the tightest and most original groups in any genre, constantly inspiring each other to new heights.
 Groovin’ In Greaseland was produced by Andersen and Estrin and recorded at Andersen’s soon-to-be legendary Greaseland Studio in San Jose, California.